sauce-archives/help/docs/tools/appium/setups/java-junit/setup-java-junit-watcher.md

 }
 {% endhighlight %}

+<h4>Dependencies</h4>
-This setup will also need the latest [TestObject Appium Java Api](/docs/tools/appium/appium-java-api/), so you will have to add this line to your build.gradle file:
+This setup needs the latest [TestObject Appium Java Api](/docs/tools/appium/appium-java-api/), so you will have to add two things to your build.gradle file:

+...the instruction to compile our dependency:
 {% highlight bash %}
   compile 'org.testobject.extras.appium:appium-java-api:0.0.13'
 {% endhighlight %}

-and this repository in the "repository" section:
+...and a link to our repository in the "repository" section:
 {% highlight bash %}
   maven {
     url "http://nexus.testobject.org/nexus/content/repositories/testobject-public-repo/"
   }
 {% endhighlight %}

+<h4>Why use it</h4>
 This setup allows you to register your test results on TestObject.
 If you are running many tests, it would probably make sense to organize them in suites.
 This can be achieved using the <a href="/docs/tools/appium/setups/junit/suites/">Suites Setup</a>.

 <h4 id="parallelized-setup">Running the Watcher Setup on Multiple Devices in Parallel</h4>